PdxCodeGuild/Full-Stack-Day-Class/notes/django-models.md

 ### Many-to-Many

-On _both_ entity models, add a `ManyToManyField(other_model)`.
+On the _child_ entity model, add a `ManyToManyField(other_model)`.

 ## Migrating

 Whenever you change or create new models, you have to **migrate** the existing DB.
-This ensures that Django has the DB set up correctly for you to be able to query it.
+A migration is a set of instructions for how to use and save instances of your models.
+Django will make them for you!

 Basically, whenever you change `DJANGO_APP_NAME/models.py` run these two commands in your virtualenv.
 You need to specify your Django app name when you make migrations.